 Cedele is our go-to in Causeway Bay when we’re in the mood for comfort food with a healthy twist.
 The bakery-slash-café serves delicious grain salad bowls with offerings like quinoa with miso mirin salmon and fresh veggies, and freshly-made deli sandwiches.
 If you’re craving something sweeter, Cedele does guilt-free desserts justice–if you don’t believe us, just give their Pandan Coconut Cake and Coconut Walnut Cake a try.

-Cedele also made it to our list of healthy eating spots in the city
+Cedele also made it to our list of healthy eating spots in Hong Kong.

 If you think all that char siu in Chinese cuisine means that vegetarians and vegans have to miss out, then think again.
 ChangLe is a vegetarian-friendly restaurant in causeway Bay serving meat-free eats with a specialty in Sichuan and Hunan cuisine.
 Come to the restaurant for servings of BBQ “pork”, braised mock sea cucumber and abalone, and mock chilli shrimp made with konjac.
 Your tastebuds will be stunned.

 Check out our picks for the best vegetarian restaurants in the city.